merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/01_Overview.md

  - Prioritize your warehouses in order to offer products from warehouses in accordance with their priority status
  - Keep track of product quantity on warehouse basis
- - Hide warehouse information from the public optionally
+ - Option to hide warehouse information from the public

 8. Customer Locator